brandiqa/react-contact-manager/README.md

 This will run the backend server at localhost:3030.
 If all is working well, you should be able to access the url http://localhost:3030/api/contacts from your Browser or Postman

 ### Start the client
+Open a separate terminal to start the client:

 ```bash
 cd react-contact-manager
 npm start